Table of Contents

 - Science and Technology

-A great example of countries that are already basically there are the countries with the best standard of living which are in Europe, specifically the Nordic countries.
+A great example of countries that are closest to these ideals are the countries with the best standard of living which are in Europe, specifically the Nordic countries.
 In those countries religion is slowly dying while the fastest growing denomination is non-belief.
 When a populace: